The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 Third-Party Extended Warranties

-Getting a used extended car warranty from a third-party provider such as Endurance or CARCHEX gives you more freedom than shopping at a dealer.
+Getting a used car warranty from a third-party provider such as Endurance or CARCHEX gives you more freedom than shopping at a dealer.
 You can take time to compare plans from multiple companies.
 You also don't have to make up your mind when you're sitting at the dealership itching to get into your new ride.

 Levels Of Used Car Warranty Coverage